 TRANSFER STUDENTS: Have completed secondary-level education and have earned credits from a college or university (post-secondary) program of study.
 Begin the transfer student application process.

 Generally, admitted students have an Internet-based TOEFL score in the 95-105 range (587-620 on the paper-based test) or an IELTS score of 6.5-7.5.
 Our TOEFL test code is 1846.
 Please request that official IELTS scores be sent by paper to the Office of Admissions & Recruitment.

-FRESHMEN: International freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
+FRESHMEN: Freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.

-TRANSFER STUDENTS: International Transfer applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless they have completed or are currently taking an English composition course at a U.S. college or university.
+TRANSFER STUDENTS: Transfer applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless they have completed a college level English composition course at a U.S. college or university.

 If you feel that you qualify for a TOEFL or IELTS waiver based upon the requirements above, please submit all required transcripts to our office as soon as possible.
-Once your transcripts are marked as "Received" on your Student Center, please send an email to our office and a counselor will determine if the waiver critera are met.
+Once your transcripts are marked as "Received" on your Student Center, please send an email to our office and a counselor will determine if the waiver criteria are met.

 The cost of attendance is the total amount of tuition, fees, room and board, books, and supplies in addition to other estimated school expenses.
 Students on F-1 or J-1 student visas are not eligible to receive federal financial aid from the university.
 Information on funding and scholarships for international students is provided by International Student Services.
 Scholarships@UW-Madison also features a list of academic and merit opportunities offered by schools and colleges within the university and all students that submit an admissions application are eligible to apply for these scholarships.